plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Note in line 3 that R automatically applies formulas repeatedly to each value of a list.
 Both `xx` and `yy` are lists of 10000 values.
 Line 3 produces 10000 values stored in `z` where `z[i] = xx[i]/(xx[i] + yy[i])` for i = 1, 2, ..., 10000.

-Create a histogram of the values in `z`, and save as a PDF file named _beta25b.pdf_ (the procedure is described in the previous section).
+:large_blue_diamond: Create a histogram of the values in `z`, and save as a PDF file named _beta25b.pdf_ (the procedure is described in the previous section).
 Compare _beta25a.pdf_ with _beta25b.pdf_ (they should be very similar because we have simply generated 10000 Beta(2,5) random variables in two different ways).

-You can also plot the histograms on top of each other as follows (I've used the `rgb` command (which stands for red, green, blue) for specifying colors so that I could add some transparency: the fourth argument to `rgb` after red, green, and blue is 0.2 (20% of fully opaque):
+:large_blue_diamond: You can also plot the histograms on top of each other as follows (I've used the `rgb` command (which stands for red, green, blue) for specifying colors so that I could add some transparency: the fourth argument to `rgb` after red, green, and blue is 0.2 (20% of fully opaque):

     > hist(x,col=rgb(1,0,0,.2), breaks=30)
     > hist(z, col=rgb(0,0,1,.2), breaks=30,add=TRUE)